-The terminal pool in the Tilcon Quarry should be monitored for total phosphorus, dissolved phosphorus, nitrate, nitrate, ammonium and total Kjeldahl nitrogen at least weekly, with surface samples sufficient except in summer, when a near-bottom sample should also be collected.
+The terminal pool in the Tilcon quarry should be monitored for total phosphorus, dissolved phosphorus, nitrate, ammonium and total Kjeldahl nitrogen on at least a seasonal basis, with surface samples sufficient except in summer, when a near-bottom sample should also be collected.
 The total discharge from the quarry to the Cedar Pond basin should be recorded on a daily to weekly basis, as well as during sample collection.